jrklasen/libosrmc/README.md

 # libosrmc

-A C interface for OSRM (Open Source Routing Machine), a high-performance tool for route planning in road networks and related tasks.
-The API aims to be feature complete, except for the output format, which is restricted to FlatBuffers only.
+A C interface for OSRM (Open Source Routing Machine), a high-performance tool for route planning in road networks.
+The API aims to be feature complete, except for the output format, which is restricted to FlatBuffers.

-Originally forked from Daniel Hofmann's `libosrmc`, this version has been substantially refactored to facilitate the development of [OpenSourceRoutingMachine.jl](https://github.com/moviro-hub/OpenSourceRoutingMachine.jl).
-This is also where the tests are for this library located.
+Originally forked from Daniel Hofmann's [`libosrmc`](https://github.com/daniel-j-h/libosrmc), this version has been substantially refactored to facilitate the development of [OpenSourceRoutingMachine.jl](https://github.com/moviro-hub/OpenSourceRoutingMachine.jl).

 ## Dependencies

 - **OSRM 6.0**: [OSRM](https://github.com/Project-OSRM/osrm-backend)
 - **C++20 compiler**: GCC 10+ or Clang 12+
-- **pkg-config**: For discovering OSRM configuration
+- **pkg-config**: For locating OSRM configuration

 **Supported platforms:** Linux, macOS, Windows (MinGW)

-## Quick Start

-### Build and Install
+## Build and Install

 ```bash
 cd libosrmc/libosrmc